As robotic grasping improves, rivals debate the metrics of success

 Yu said metrics that track the rate of picks over time, like MPPH, are still important for manufacturers since a robotic arm must maintain speeds in keeping with people and machines in the rest of a warehouse’s supply chain.

 “The best way, or the most real way [to test grasping systems] is [to go] to one of the deployment sites and then time the robot performance.
-And, as you know, different items can result in different speed because of the weight and size,” Chen told VentureBeat.
+And, as you know, different items can result in different speed because of the weight and size,” Yu told VentureBeat.

 Why robotic grasping is hard

-Ken Goldberg is a cocreator of the Dexerity Network (Dex-Net), a system for robotic grasping developed at AUTOLAB in affiliation with Berkeley AI Research, the CITRIS People and Robots Initiative, and the Real-Time Intelligent Secure Execution (RISE) Lab, with support from Amazon Robotics, Google, Intel, Samsung, and Toyota Research.
+Ken Goldberg is a cocreator of the Dexterity Network (Dex-Net), a system for robotic grasping developed at AUTOLAB in affiliation with Berkeley AI Research, the CITRIS People and Robots Initiative, and the Real-Time Intelligent Secure Execution (RISE) Lab, with support from Amazon Robotics, Google, Intel, Samsung, and Toyota Research.
 He’s also CEO of Ambidextrous Robotics, a company that has raised funding but still considers itself in stealth mode.
 He also signed the 2018 IEEE letter.

 Before Jeff Bezos took the stage at re:Mars last year, Goldberg talked about robotic grasping and how deep learning and simulation data are advancing the field.
 Control of actuators, friction between grippers, interpretation of perception from sensors, varying centers of mass, and noisy data can make robotic grasping a challenge.
 But Goldberg said Dex-Net is capable of achieving 400 picks per hour on objects it’s never seen before.
 A 2016 analysis clocks human performance at roughly 400 to 600 mean picks per hour.